MsSam08/PrepPal/README.md

 ## Acknowledgements

-Thanks to mentor **Bolatito Sarumi** for technical guidance and code reviews, and to all 17 PrepPal contributors for their work across design, mobile, backend, security, and DevOps.
+Thanks to mentor **Bolatito Sarumi** for the guidance, and to all PrepPal contributors for their work across design, mobile, backend, security, and DevOps.

 Libraries: [XGBoost](https://xgboost.readthedocs.io) · [FastAPI](https://fastapi.tiangolo.com) · [scikit-learn](https://scikit-learn.org) · [pandas](https://pandas.pydata.org)